mrricardom/Joystix/README.md

 The **Joystix** MVP includes:
 - A viewable comprehnsive library with all games added by users
 - User authentication and login with their own videogame library
+- A Forum page for each game where comments are displayed
 - Fully functioning front-end CRUD where users could: add, see, delete, and update their videogames.
 - An image of the videogame, genre, year realeased, and rating displayed in product cards